splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

 If a link target is an Infrastructure Monitoring dashboard, you can follow a link by selecting on the property value.
 When multiple links to dashboards are available for a property, the application selects which link to follow based on the following order of operations.

 .. note:: In any dashboard, all local and global data links are available by using a property's :guilabel:`Actions` (|more|) menu.
-You don't have to click on a property value to navigate to a link.
+You don't have to select a property value to navigate to a link.

 More specific data links override less specific data links
 ----------------------------------------------------------------------------------

-If multiple links that go to Infrastructure Monitoring dashboards are triggered by the same property, clicking the linked value goes to the destination for the trigger that is most specific to that value.
+If multiple links that go to Infrastructure Monitoring dashboards are triggered by the same property, selecting the linked value goes to the destination for the trigger that is most specific to that value.
 In other words, a trigger on a property:value pair is more specific than a trigger on any value of a property.

 For example, suppose Link A is a local data link triggered by any value of ``service``, and Link B is a global data link triggered by ``service:analytics``.

-- Clicking on ``service:analytics`` in that dashboard follows Link B because the global data link is more specific than the local data link.
+- Selecting ``service:analytics`` in that dashboard follows Link B because the global data link is more specific than the local data link.
-- Clicking on any other value of service in that dashboard, such as ``service:testing``, follows Link A.
+- Selecting any other value of service in that dashboard, such as ``service:testing``, follows Link A.

 Local data links override equally specific global data links
 ----------------------------------------------------------------------------------

-If a property has equally specific local and global data links that go to Infrastructure Monitoring dashboards, clicking on the property value navigates to the local link.
+If a property has equally specific local and global data links that go to Infrastructure Monitoring dashboards, selecting the property value navigates to the local link.

 For example, suppose Link C is a local data link triggered by ``service:analytics`` with a destination of Dashboard |nbsp| X; link D is a global data link also triggered by ``service:analytics``, with a destination of Dashboard |nbsp| Y.

-- Clicking on ``service:analytics`` in that dashboard follows the local data link to Dashboard |nbsp| X because the local data link overrides the global data link.
+- Selecting ``service:analytics`` in that dashboard follows the local data link to Dashboard |nbsp| X because the local data link overrides the global data link.
-- Clicking on ``service:analytics`` in a different dashboard or in an alert message follows the global data link to Dashboard |nbsp| Y.
+- Selecting ``service:analytics`` in a different dashboard or in an alert message follows the global data link to Dashboard |nbsp| Y.

 .. _default-links: